lyft/cartography/docs/dev/developer-guide.md

 4. **Run from source**

     After this finishes you should be able to run Cartography from source with `cartography --neo4j-uri <uri for your neo4j instance; usually bolt://localhost:7687>`.
 Any changes to the source code in `{path-where-you-want-your-source-code}/cartography` are now locally testable by running `cartography` from the command line.

-### Testing with Docker
-1. Ensure that the docker daemon is installed in running.
-2. Run `docker-compose build`
-3. Run `docker-compose up`

 ### Manually testing individual intel modules